ZerocoolVishal/logger/README.md

 ## What is this?
-A simple way to log to console
+A simple way to log into the console

 ## Installation